cm-jones/libdsc/docs/stack.md

 # Stack

-The stack is a linear data structure that follows the Last-In-First-Out (LIFO) principle.
+A stack is a linear data structure that follows the Last-In-First-Out (LIFO) principle.
 It provides operations to push elements onto the top of the stack and pop elements from the top of the stack.

 ## Data Structures